 2. Numerical data¶

-In Python, there are different numeric data types that can be used to store and work with numbers.
-The main types of numeric data are integers (int), floating point numbers (float) and complex numbers (complex), which we will not cover for now.
+In Python there are different types of numerical data that can be used to work with numbers.
+The main types of numerical data are integers (int), floating point numbers (float) and complex numbers (complex) which, for now, we are not going to discuss.

-Integers are whole numbers, positive or negative with no decimal places.
-For example, 1, -2, and 100 are whole numbers.
+- Integers are whole numbers, positive or negative without decimals.
+For example: 1, -2 and 100

 Note

-In Python, decimals are separated by a period.
-In Spanish it is not the correct way to separate the decimals, because the comma must be used, but the decimals in Python are not translated to the Spanish form because this would lead to errors when programming the same code in different countries.
+In Python, decimals are separated with a period.
+In Spanish it is not the correct way to separate decimals, since the comma is used, but decimals in Python are not translated from the Anglo-Saxon standard to the Spanish standard because this would lead to errors in the code.

-It's easy to work with these numeric data types in Python using common math operators like addition, subtraction, multiplication, division, or power.
-It is also possible to perform more advanced operations such as modulus calculation, rounding, truncation, trigonometric functions, etc. using special functions.
+In Python it is easy to work with these types of numerical data using common mathematical operators such as addition, subtraction, multiplication, division or power.
+It is also possible to perform more advanced operations such as module calculation, rounding, truncation, trigonometric functions, etc. using special functions.

 Symbol | Operation |